16 Items You Should Always Keep in Your Car

 Windshield wiper fluid

 Between salt in the colder months and pollen in the warmer months, plus everyday dust and grime, you probably go through plenty of windshield wiper fluid.
 What you don’t want is to be caught without it, so keep an extra gallon in your vehicle.
 This Prestone wiper fluid works year-round.
+Watch out for the worst car care tips mechanics have ever heard.

 AAA Winter Readiness Kit